Rugs buying guide: the best and coolest rugs for your home

 What material should you go for?

-With an array of rugs on offer, deciding on the one can be tricky business.
-From hand woven to hand knotted to jute, cotton and wool galore, there's a multitude of materials to choose from.
-But don't stress, why do you think we're here?
+With an array of the coolest rugs on offer, deciding on the right one can be tricky business.
+From hand-woven to hand-knotted, jute to cotton and wool galore, there’s a multitude of materials to choose from.
+Size, texture, and colour all play a part, and with so many options, it’s easy to feel overwhelmed.
+But don’t stress – we’ve got you covered with expert tips to make choosing the perfect rug simple.

 Wool

-Renowned for its longevity and natural resistance to wear, wool rugs make for the perfect floor filler for high traffic areas of the house, such as hallways and living rooms.
+Renowned for its longevity and natural resistance to wear, wool rugs make the best rugs for high traffic areas of the house, such as hallways and living rooms.
 Minimal cleaning required, bonus!

 Cotton